Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Type 2 diabetes is the quintessential lifestyle-driven chronic disease.
 It develops when the body can no longer use insulin effectively, leading to persistent high blood sugar that silently damages blood vessels, kidneys, eyes, and nerves.
 Beyond its direct complications, diabetes multiplies the risk of cardiovascular disease, making it one of the most important drivers of premature mortality in the US.

-From 2010 to 2021, the age-standardized YLL rate fell from 298 -> 259 per 100k (−13%).
-This reflects progress in diagnosis, treatment, and awareness.
-Yet the absolute burden still climbed by 8%, from 1.33M -> 1.43M YLLs, as more Americans entered high-risk categories of obesity, sedentary lifestyle, and aging.
-Diabetes today is less deadly per person than a decade ago, but it’s affecting more people overall.
+From 2010 to 2021, the age-standardized YLL rate fell from 298 → 259 per 100k (−13%), reflecting progress in diagnosis, treatment, and awareness.

 The drivers of Type 2 diabetes are unusually well defined:

 - High body-mass index (39k DALYS, strong evidence).
-- Particule matter pollution and smoking (moderate evidence)
+- Particulate matter pollution and smoking (moderate evidence)

 Behavioral risks; smoking, low physical activity, diets low in fiber/whole grains, and consumption of processed meats and sugary drinks collectively account for tens of thousands of DALYs.